 Ms. Last name reported that she is able to perform all of the following activities independently and without assistance: bathing, doing dishes, eating, doing laundry, and managing finances.
 She reported that she needs help when dressing, grooming, shopping, and driving.
 She does not do toileting, cooking, managing medications, and recreation.
 She can't perform oral care, walking, and using the phone.
 Ms. Last name elected not to respond whether she is able to perform the following tasks: transferring and housework.

 Ms. Last name was asked to rate the following tasks as producing no difficulty, some difficulty, much difficulty, or that she is unable to perform.
-She responded that she has no difficulty in concentrating. .
-She responded that she has some difficulty in listening. .
-She responded having much difficulty with reading and studying. .
-She responded that she is unable to perform writing. .
+She responded that she has no difficulty in concentrating.
+She responded that she has some difficulty in listening.
+She responded having much difficulty with reading and studying.
+She responded that she is unable to perform writing.
 She reported that she is unable to perform the following activities: smoking

 Developmental History

-Ms. Last name reported that she was born in Memphis, TN. and raised in Sacramento.
+Ms. Last name reported that she was born in Memphis, TN and raised in Sacramento.
 She was raised by her biological mother and father.
 She described her relationship with the person who primarily raised her during her childhood as fair.
 She described her relationship with the primary adults who raised her when she was a child as positive (stable, supportive, or loving) and medium (some disruption in the relationship, some level of conflicts).
 She has seven siblings.
 She was raised with all three of them.
 She described her relationship with her siblings as medium (some disruption in the relationship, some level of conflicts).
 She reported a history of experiencing physical abuse.
 Her parents were married.
 Her parents remained married.
 Her mother was employed as a doctor.
 Her mother still works.
 Her mother is currently deceased.
 She died when she was 55 from working too much.
 Her father was employed as a janitor.
 Her father still works.
 Her father is currently living.
-She prefered to spend time alone and had few friends.
+During her childhood, she prefered to spend time alone and had few friends.
 As a child, she enjoyed baseball.

 Additional Information